 The waterfall model is the earliest and the simplest of all the SDLC methodologies.
 The whole software development process is separated into phases, each phase beginning only when the previous one is completed.
 Every stage has its own project plan and relies on the information from the previous stage.
 The main SDLC stages of this model include gathering and analyzing the requirements, system design, implementation, testing, deployment, and launch.
 Such a model is widely used in software development as it is simple to plan and manage.
 The process is also strictly documented and the processes and outcomes of each stage are clearly predefined.

+When to use the waterfall model?
 Each project is individual and the chosen SDLC model needs to correspond to the various inner and outer requirements.
 The waterfall model will be most suitable when:

 Advantages of the waterfall model: